dfns/dfns-sdk-ts/examples/sdk/auth-delegated/README.md

 In the `./mobile/` folder, copy `.env.example` to a new file `.env.android` and set the following values,

 - `DFNS_APP_ID` = the `App ID` of the new `Application`
-- `DFNS_APP_ORIGIN` = `android:apk-key-hash:-sYXRdwJA3hvue3mKpYrOZ9zSPC7b4mbgzJmdZEDO5w`
+- `DFNS_APP_ORIGIN` = `android:apk-key-hash:-sYXRdwJA3hvue3mKpYrOZ9zSPC7b4mbgzJmdZEDO5w` (with your own setup, you'll need to check [here](https://developer.android.com/training/sign-in/passkeys#verify-origin) how to get this hash)
 - `DFNS_APP_RPID` = the associated domain, e.g. `panda-new-kit.ngrok-free.app`
 - `EXPRESS_API_URL` = either `http://localhost:8000` or if using ngrok, the public url `https://panda-new-kit.ngrok-free.app`

 #### Enable Passkeys

-To enable Passkeys on the Android simulator, you must sign into a Google account.
-Otherwise, attempts to create Passkeys credentials will fail.
+To enable Passkeys on the Android simulator, you must sign into a Google account on the emulated device.
+Make sure the emulated ARM image you are using has google play services enabled.
+Otherwise, attempts to create Passkeys credentials will fail (Passkeys require GooglePlay Services)

 #### Run on Android

-First start the metro server
+In a new terminal, start the [metro server](https://reactnative.dev/docs/metro):

 ```
+mobile %  npm i
 mobile %  npm run start
 ```

-Pick and start an Android simulator that supports Passkeys, then build and launch the application
+Launch your Android simulator (which supports Google Play and Passkeys).
+In another terminal, build and launch the application:

 ```
 mobile %  npm run android
 ```

+The application should start on your emulated Android device.
+From then on, follow the steps in this demo app.
+In the first step, a passkey will be created.
+The first time you'll see the Passkey creation prompt, you'll probably have some setup to do around setting up a screen lock / password / touch ID / face ID.

+*Note: In the emulator, to setup eg. a fingerprint touch ID, you can go in the emulator "Extended Controls" (three dots on the right of your emulator), and then the "Fingerprint" section to emulate a fingerprint touch id.*